 HCO has been a respected outfitter in the State of Idaho for over 25 years and has a long list of satisfied clients.
-Our broad operating area allows HCO to offer a wide variety of services, year round.
+Our operating area allows HCO to offer a wide variety of services.
 HCO is expanding, constantly seeking new opportunities to benefit the outdoor enthusiast.
 Big game hunting species include, elk, deer, moose, pronghorn antelope, big horn sheep, and goat.
 Predators include bear, lion, coyote and wolf.
-HCO has angling access to some of Idaho’s best waters including the Salmon River and an assortment of backcountry streams, creeks and high mountain lakes.
+HCO has angling access to some of Idaho’s best waters including an assortment of backcountry streams, creeks and high mountain lakes.
 Species swimming these mountain waters include rainbow trout, white fish, cutthroat trout, incidental steelhead trout, brook trout, and bull trout.
 Contact HCO for referrals on waterfowl and upland bird hunting as well.
 The terrain is vast.
-Our camps vary from a remote 9,000-foot location, 13 miles deep in the Frank-Church River of No Return Wilderness, to lodge based deer hunts in the beautiful low grounds outside of May, Idaho.
 We serve a broad client base and look forward to hunting and fishing with traditional and compound archers, muzzleloader enthusiasts, rifle hunters, shotgunners, fly fishermen and spin fishermen alike.
 As an outfitter in Idaho with a documented history of good operations, we can guarantee tags for a select number of hunters on most of our offerings.
 We will also assist in the application process for those seeking to acquire a controlled tag with no allocation.
-HCO can also assist hunters by providing gear for rent.
 It can take years to save up for a special outdoor experience, so let HCO put you mind at ease and provide some of the necessary gear for you.
 We work with local processors and taxidermists to help make your trip hassle free.

 Born in Idaho and raised in Steamboat Springs, CO, Adam has spent the majority of his life exploring the west as a hunter, angler, climber and mountaineer.
 Whether you want a screaming bull at 15 yards, a big high mountain mule deer, or a spot and stalk black bear, Adam will get you there and get it done.
 When the hunting seasons wind down, you are sure to find Adam searching for sheds in the remote basins of central Idaho or on a piece of water, fly rod in hand, chasing a chrome salmon in Alaska, a hopper sipping cutthroat in Idaho, or a giant brown in Argentina.
 Adam uses the outdoors as a backdrop to amazing human experiences as sportsman, entrepreneur and adventurer.
 His sense of humor, adventurous spirit, and respect for the natural world will complement any adventure you choose.